kunranLi/Bias-in-Robes-Detecting-Bias-Laundering-in-LLM-Generated-Judicial-Justifications-/README.md

 │   ├── CJP_benchmark.json       # Full dataset of 4,256 counterfactual samples
 │   └── CJP_sample_1120.json     # A lightweight dataset obtained by stratified sampling from the original dataset, which serves as the experimental basis for this paper
 ├── src/
-│   ├── inference.py             # Code to generate judicial justifications
+│   ├── inference.py             # Code to generate judicial justifications based on the dataset
-│   └── auditor.py               # Automated evaluation script (based on DeepSeek-V3)
+│   ├── auditor.py               # Automated evaluation script based on the output of inference.py
+|   └──
 ├── LICENSE                      # Apache 2.0
 └── README.md